Have Questions?

 920-563-9542

 Fort Healthcare has long been dedicated to assisting individuals recovery after a period of abusing drugs and alcohol.
-It has been doing this within Fort Atkinson and in the surrounding communities for many years now.
+It has been doing this within Fort Atkinson, Wisconsin and in the surrounding communities for many years now.
 Today, Fort Healthcare offers services like substance abuse counseling approach, group therapy, cognitive/behavior therapy, cognitive/behavior therapy, rational emotive behavioral therapy, motivational interviewing - which are all representative of their rehabilitation and treatment philosophies.
 Fort Healthcare believes that clients need unique and individualized treatment approaches to achieve lasting recovery.
 This is why it offers several programs, like legal advocacy, residential beds for client's children, social skills development, persons with serious mental illness, aftercare/continuing care, domestic violence - among other services listed in the following sections.

 Fort Healthcare offers inpatient rehab centers, short term rehab centers, long term drug and alcohol rehab facilities, outpatient detox facilities, outpatient day treatment and others.
 Fort Healthcare has relapse prevention programs that are useful in helping clients after they complete treatment.
 This addiction treatment center also uses treatment methods that can help you create both lasting and permanent stability.